-1. Below the earth's crust, there is a layer of hot and molten rock called magma.
-Heat is continually produced there, mostly from the decay of naturally radioactive materials such as uranium and potassium.
+- 1 Below the earth's crust there is a layer of hot and molten rock called magma.
+Heat is continually produced mostly from the decay of naturally radioactive materials such as uranium and potassium.
 The amount of heat within 10,000 metres of the earth's surface contains 50,000 times more energy than all the oil and natural gas resources in the world.

-Four types of geothermal energy are usually distinguished:

-- a.
-Hydrothermal Hot water or steam at moderate depths (100 4500 meters. - b.
-Geopressed Hot water aquifers containing dissolved methane under high pressure at depths of 3-6kilometers. - c.
-Hot dry rock Abnormally hot geologic formations with little or no water. - d.
-Magma Molten rock at temperatures of 700 1200 degrees celcius.
+Four types of geothermal energy are usually distinguished: - a] Hydrothermal Hot water or steam at moderate depths (100 4500 meters). - b] Geopressed Hot water aquifers containing dissolved methane under high pressure at depths of 3 6 kilometers. - c] Hot dry rock Abnormally hot geologic formations with little or no water. - d] Magma Molten rock at temperatures of 700 1200 degrees celsius.

-Nowadays only hydrothermal resources are used on a commercial scale for electricity generation and as a direct heat source.
+Currently, hydrothermal resources are used on a commercial scale for electricity generation and as a direct heat source.

-- 2. The areas with the highest underground temperatures are in regions with active or geological young volcanoes.
-These occur at plate boundaries or at places where the crust is thin enough to let the heat through. - 3.
-Papua New Guinea is situated on the "Pacific Ring of Fire", a seismically active zone.
-Known active seismic zones are in the New Guinea Islands Region and the Northern Coast of the Mainland.
+- 2 The areas with the highest underground temperatures are in regions with active or geological young volcanoes.
+These occur at plate boundaries or at places where the crust is thin enough to let the heat through. - 3 Papua New Guinea is situated on the "Pacific Ring of Fire", a seismically active zone.
+Known seismic active zones are in the New Guinea Islands Region and the Northern Coast of the Mainland.
 The Gazelle Peninsula and Talasea are known areas for geothermal activity.
-Incidentally they also contain viable commercial quantities of geothermal energy reserves. - 4.
-The only commercially known use of this energy source in the country is on Lihir Island where a plant uses the energy to supply power to the mining operations at the Lihir Gold Mine.

-- 5. Geothermal power plants use steam or hot water from a natural underground reservoir to generate electrical energy and heat for other industrial applications.
-Other uses of geothermal energy include: - (a) Dairy industry refrigeration and pasteurization of milk products; - (b) Grain Silos drying of grains (wheat & maize) and other farm products such as pyrethrum; - (c) Space heating and cooling green houses, residential houses, hotels and other buildings; - (d) Industry production of industrial sulphur, treatment of hides and skins and honey processing, and - (e) Water heating for fish and crocodile farming, and spas/swimming pool. - 6.
-The specific details of the Geothermal Energy will be captured in the Renewable Energy Policy to be produced by the Institution mandated to draw up this sectoral policy.
+Incidentally they also contain viable commercial quantities of geothermal energy reserves. - 4 The only commercially known use of this energy source in the country is on Lihir Island where a plant uses the energy to supply power to the mining operations at the Lihir Gold Mine.
+However, this resource is seen as declining and increasingly unreliable for baseload generation. - 5 Geothermal power plants use steam or hot water from a natural underground reservoir to generate electrical energy and heat for other industrial applications.
+Other uses of geothermal energy include: - a] Dairy industry refrigeration and pasteurization of milk products; - b] Grain Silos drying of grains (wheat and maize) and other farm products such as pyrethrum; - c] Space heating and cooling green houses, residential houses, hotels and other buildings; - d] Industry production of industrial sulphur, treatment of hides and skins and honey processing. - e] Water heating for fish and crocodile farming, spa and swimming pool.

+6 The Geothermal Energy Policy shall be developed by the National Energy Authority (NEA).
-- 1. Relatively long lead time of between 5-7 years from conception to production of electricity. - 2.
-Geothermal projects typically progress through stages of reconnaissance, surface exploration, feasibility study, exploratory drilling, appraisal drilling, production drilling, steam field development and power plant construction stages which normally involve high upfront investment costs. - 3.
-High resource development risks. - 4.
-Inadequate geothermal expertise and expensive external technology. - 5.
-Remote location, siting restrictions and long distances to existing load centres necessitating heavy investment in transmission and other support infrastructure. - 6.
-Competing and conflicting interests in use of land and natural energy resources by various sectors of the economy.

-7. Relocation and resettlement of affected persons during geothermal development.
+- 1 Relatively long lead time of between 5 7 years from conception to production of electricity (similar to oil and gas exploration). - 2 Geothermal projects typically progress through stages of reconnaissance, surface exploration, feasibility study, exploratory drilling, appraisal drilling, production drilling, steam field development and power plant construction stages which normally involve high upfront investment costs. - 3 High resource development risks due to difference in pressure, temperature as well as imminent seismic activities. - 4 Inadequate geothermal expertise and expensive technology. - 5 Remote location, siting restrictions and long distances to existing load centres necessitating heavy investment in transmission and other support infrastructure. - 6 Competing and conflicting interests in use of land and natural energy resources by various sectors of the economy. - 7 Relocation and resettlement of affected persons during geothermal development.

-4.2.3 STRATEGIES - GEOTHERMAL ENERGY
+4.2.3 Strategies - Geothermal Energy